mszegedy/plea/story/ch-3.md

 Alexey was silent for a bit.
 "One of my parents' favorite insults was that I'm a waste of firewood.
 Especially my mother.
 She said that all the time when she felt like I wasn't being useful enough to her."

-Sofia gave a weak smile.
+Sofia gave a small, sad smile.
 "Yeah, same.
 That's exactly what I mean.
 I want to show your friends that they're not at all a waste of firewood."

 "Yeah.
 Okay.
 You get the hearth, then.
 Which room do you want?"